kozakaron/Bubble_dynamics_simulation_CPP/README.md

 ### Chemical mechanisms

 Chemical mechanisms are generated from chemkin *.inp* files.
 (Not included, see [list of .inp files](./dev/inp_file_list.py)) They are turned into usable format via the (quite messy) [./dev/inp_data_extractor.py](./dev/inp_data_extractor.py).
 The generated structs in [./mechanism](./mechanism) have static constexpr members only.
 In order to swithc between mechanisms in runtime, and make migrating to CUDA easier, these structs are turned into const static members of the `Parameters` class in [./include/parameters.h](./include/parameters.h).
 This class stores all arrays in a flattened form as raw pointers.
-Usage: `const Parameters *par = Parameters::get_parameters(Parameters::mechanism::chemkin_ar_he);` and get any members like `par->nu`.
+Usage: `const Parameters *par = Parameters::get_parameters(Parameters::mechanism::chemkin_elte2016_hydrogen);` and get any members like `par->nu`.

 ### Control parameters, and ODE function